 Third, the assessments help us to determine what supports and services may be needed to most effectively meet each of our students’ needs.

-We use three primary assessment tools at Mansfield Hall:
+We use two primary assessment tools at Mansfield Hall:

 - The BRIEF (Behavior Rating Inventory of Executive Functioning), a standardized tool for assessing executive functioning capacity.